apache/maven-site/content/markdown/faq-unoffical.md

 In addition, you may need to change the plugin configuration if you are not using plugin defaults for their files/directories.

 ### Where is the source code?
-I couldn't seem to find a link anywhere on the Maven site.
+I couldn't seem to find a link anywhere on the Maven site

 The source code can be found in subversion: [http://svn.apache.org/repos/asf/maven/components/trunk].